rwang258/nlp-pico-snorkel/README.md

 # nlp-pico-snorkel

+2/14 Progress:
+- got code running on GPU
+- need to debug some of the metric calculations, but model is being trained

 2/11 Action Items:
 - Logging into the GPU. (done)
 - Running the supervised model with PICO on the GPU. (not done)